Bletchley: Bletchley in Milton Keynes

 Proposals for a new city in North Buckinghamshire had been floated from the early 1960s.
-Bletchley had fought to be the centre of the proposed new city, but it was not to be.
-The 1971 Plan for Milton Keynes placed Central Milton Keynes on a completely new hill-top site four miles further north, half way to Wolverton.
+Bletchley had fought to be the centre of the proposed new city, but when the Milton Keynes designation order was made in 1967, Bletchley was at its southern end rather than its centre.
+The 1971 Plan for Milton Keynes placed Central Milton Keynes on a completely new hill-top site four miles further north, halfway to Wolverton.
 Bletchley was relegated to the status of suburb.
 Bletchley thrived in the early years of the growth of Milton Keynes, since it was the main shopping area.
 Bletchley centre was altered considerably when the Brunel Shopping Centre was built in the early 1970s, creating a new end to Queensway.
 (Previously, Queensway – formerly known as Bletchley Road – was a continuous run from Fenny Stratford to Old Bletchley).
 Bletchley's boom came to an end when the new Central Milton Keynes Shopping Centre was built and commercial Bletchley has declined as a retail destination since then.

+The town's importance as a major hub within Milton Keynes and the wider region was recognised in March 2021 following a successful bid by the Bletchley and Fenny Stratford Town Deal Board, when MK City Council was successful in securing an award of £22.7m as part of the UK Government's "New Towns Deal", with the City Council focusing most of that money on Bletchley and Fenny Stratford.
+This led to the publishing of the Bletchley and Fenny Stratford Town Investment Plan (TIP), with the plan aiming to boost jobs, skills and connectivity in the area, and further invest in Central Bletchley (the town centre).